ppy/osu-wiki/wiki/Help_centre/Tournament_bans/en.md

 Some real-world examples of such behavior is as follows:

-- Drawing hate symbols (swastika, etc) using cursor smoke in streamed matches
+- Drawing hate symbols (swastika, etc.) using cursor smoke in streamed matches
 - Writing slurs or parts of slurs in cursor smoke in streamed matches

-All users returning to the game after a restriction under the standard appeal terms are also subject to a [1 year minimum temporary tournament ban](/wiki/Help_centre/Account_restrictions#common-restriction-reasons-and-cooldowns), which may be lengthened at the discretion of the account support team.
+All users returning to the game after a restriction under the standard appeal terms are also subject to a [minimum temporary tournament ban of 1 year](/wiki/Help_centre/Account_restrictions#common-restriction-reasons-and-cooldowns), which may be lengthened at the discretion of the [account support team](/wiki/People/The_Team/Account_support_team).

 ## What causes someone to receive a permanent tournament ban?